Berry helps No. 5 Tar Heels beat No. 17 Blue Devils 90-83

+Joel Berry II and his North Carolina teammates had already wrapped up an Atlantic Coast Conference regular-season title and a No. 1 seed in next week's tournament before tipping off against rival Duke.

+Still, the fifth-ranked Tar Heels wanted to fight their way to a strong finish — the kind they hope can help propel them to another deep postseason run.

-Joel Berry II scored 28 points — including a critical late-game burst of seven straight for his team — to help No. 5 North Carolina hold off No. 17 Duke 90-83 on Saturday night.
+Berry scored 28 points, including a critical late-game burst of seven straight for his team, and UNC held off No. 17 Duke 90-83 on Saturday night.

+Sound familiar?
+It should.
+The Tar Heels did exactly that last year in the final week of the regular season, then rolled to their first ACC Tournament title since 2008 and pushed all the way to the NCAA championship game.

+"I think our guys did a great job of just focusing in on the game today and not worrying about (how) if we lose, we're still the ACC champs," Berry said, adding: "This gives us a little confidence going into the ACC Tournament, just like last year."

-Isaiah Hicks added 21 points for the Tar Heels, who battled through a nearly shot-for-shot fight with their fiercest rival to finish unbeaten at home.
-The game featured 24 lead changes and 14 ties before UNC (26-6, 14-4 Atlantic Coast Conference) finally pushed ahead for good in the final six minutes, with its final margin the biggest lead for either team all night.
+Isaiah Hicks scored 21 points for the Tar Heels, who battled through a nearly shot-for-shot fight with their fiercest rival to finish unbeaten at home.
+The game featured 24 lead changes and 14 ties before UNC finally pushed ahead for good in the final six minutes, with its final margin the biggest lead for either team all night.

+"You saw a game where a lot of guys played well," Duke coach Mike Krzyzewski said.
+"And that's it.
+Sometimes, it's not nuclear science here.
+It's that easy."

 Berry shot 9 of 14 and made all five of his 3-pointers to offset a tougher shooting night for leading scorer and ACC player of the year candidate Justin Jackson.

+"He got in a groove early.
+We had a couple miscommunications on the defensive end that got him those open shots," Duke's Matt Jones said, adding: "You can't let a good player get in their comfort zone."

-Luke Kennard, another league player of the year contender, finished with 28 points to lead the Blue Devils (23-8, 11-7).
+Luke Kennard, another league player of the year contender, finished with 28 points to lead the Blue Devils.

-North Carolina shot 51 percent and finished with a 15-5 edge in second-chance points, helping to offset a busy night for Duke at the foul line.
-The Blue Devils made 28 of 35 free throws but missed four — three by Grayson Allen — in the final 3½ minutes as Berry made his move.

-Duke shot 54 percent in the first half but just 37 percent after halftime.

 BIG PICTURE

 Duke: The Blue Devils were playing to secure a top-four seed in the ACC Tournament and the double-round bye that comes with it.
-They couldn't quite hang on to get it, earning the No. 5 seed and a single-round bye in Brooklyn.
+The nation's preseason No. 1-ranked team instead ended up with the No. 5 seed and a single-round bye in Brooklyn.

 UP NEXT